dime-coin/electrum-docs/faq.rst

 Anyone can run a server.
-If you feel strongly about privacy, or if SPV-security guarantees are not enough for you, you should consider running your own Electrum server.
+If you feel strongly about privacy, or if SPV-security guarantees are not enough for you, you should consider running your own Electrum-Dime server.

 What is the seed?